mailman-elixir/mailman/README.md

 ```

 ### CC and BCC
 To instruct Mailman to actually send copies of your email to the listed CC and BCC recipients, use `Mailman.deliver(email, config, :send_cc_and_bcc)`.
-This, unfortunately, goes against the behaviour we are used to in end-user email apps, but reflects how SMTP servers work.
+This, unfortunately, goes against the behaviour you are probably used to from end-user email apps, but reflects how SMTP servers work.

 The `:cc`/`:bcc` fields only add corresponding *header lines* to the rendered email source.
 They do not, by themselves, magically effect delivery of actual copies to those recipients – they only change what's written on the envelope, so to speak.
 By default, Mailman will render the email struct and deliver it to the SMTP server only once, with a single set of recipients – those in the `:to` list.
 The `:send_cc_and_bcc` flag is a shortcut that will cause delivery of multiple emails at once.
 It returns a list of Tasks you can process.